 On return to Leeds the school was based in temporary accommodation in Ashwood Villas, farther down Otley Road towards Leeds.
 Ashwood Villas is where the photo of the Boy Scouts was taken.

-Borland’s School 1944/45 (author 2nd from right iin second row) I think the new master is Mr Furze.
-His son Frank is sitting next me and Mr Underwood
+Moorland’s School 1941/42 (author 2nd from right in second row) I think the master is Mr Furze.
+He leaves join the RAF in November 1941.
+His son Frank is sitting between me and Mr Underwood.

 It was good to be spared this ordeal of the Eleven Plus which marked some children as relative failures at an early stage and took no account of the different rate of development of children.
-Later as a paediatrician, I realised how the development of children varied.
+Later when I was a paediatrician, I realised how the development of children varied.
 It was clear from various studies that children within the same educational year could differ by almost a year in age.
 I reckon this happened to me with birthday of 29th August and I would move to a new class in September.
-The comprehensive school system which caters for children of all abilities is a far fairer system, so late developers will not be permanently disadvantaged.
+The comprehensive school system, which caters for children of all abilities, is a far fairer system, so late developers will not be permanently disadvantaged.